roytang/blog/content/posts/2009/05/alara-reborn-release.md

 **Round 2**

 Game one I take an early lead and lay down [Scourglass][10] for security.
 He shows me [Karthus, Tyrant of Jund][11] taking me to six.
 During my upkeep, I wipe with the [Scourglass][10] then lay down [Lord of Extinction][2] and [Master of Etherium][12] to go for the kill next turn.
-He untaps and shows me [Vengeful Rebirth][13] and we&'re shuffling for game two.
+He untaps and shows me [Vengeful Rebirth][13] and we're shuffling for game two.

 Game two I have a 12/12 [Lord of Extinction][2] and he eventually runs out of chump blockers.

-Game three, we&'re trading on board, but I get a slight advantage with Shieldmages and he&'s down to seven.
+Game three, we're trading on board, but I get a slight advantage with Shieldmages and he's down to seven.
 I have [Cloudhearth Drake][14] and [Glassdust Hulk][15].
 Eventually I go [Lord of Extinction][2] into [Sharuum the Hegemon][16] bringing back [Ethersworn Shieldmage][17], then declare combat.
 He thinks about hitting the Drake with [Intimidation Bolt][18] but realizes the Shieldmage protects the Drake so he tells me to swing and moves to block&#8230;

 &#8230;but I point out the Glassdust Hulk is 5/6 and unblockable due to Sharuum.
-He can&'t block either the Hulk nor the Drake so I take the win.
+He can't block either the Hulk nor the Drake so I take the win.

 4-1 games, 2-0 rounds